PMI, or private mortgage insurance, is a required expense for some homebuyers. This insurance can tack

 The refinancing tactic works if your home has gained substantial value since the last time you got a mortgage.
 For example, if you bought your house four years ago with a 10 percent down payment, and the home’s value has risen 15 percent since then, you now owe less than 80 percent of what the home is worth.
 Under these circumstances, you can refinance into a new loan without having to pay for PMI.

+Refinancing to get rid of PMI typically doesn’t work well for new homeowners.
 Many loans have a “seasoning requirement” that requires you to wait at least two years before you can refinance to get rid of PMI.
 So if your loan is less than two years old, you can ask for a PMI-canceling refi, but you’re not guaranteed to get approval.

-Reappraise your home if it’s gained value
+Option 4: Reappraise your home if it has gained value

 Folks who live in red-hot housing markets might have seen their home values shoot up in the last couple years.
 In fact, the value might have increased enough to bump you out of the PMI range.
 If this is the case, it’s time to talk with your lender about getting a new appraisal and potentially cancelling your PMI requirement.

-If you plan to add amenities to or renovate your home, you might increase the value which could mean more equity.
+If you’ve added amenities or renovated your home, that might have increased the value — which could also mean more equity.
+Whether it’s an extra room or a pool, common upgrades like these can increase your home’s market value.
 If you cross the 20 percent equity finish line in the process, then you can kick PMI to the curb.

-Don’t drain your bank accounts to escape PMI
+Next steps: Don’t drain your bank accounts to escape PMI

 While paying PMI each month — or as a lump sum each year — is no financial joyride, homeowners should be careful not to make their finances worse by hustling to get rid of PMI.

 Most financial experts agree that having some liquidity, in case of emergencies, is a smart financial move.
-So before you tap your savings or retirement funds in order to reach that 20 percent equity mark, be sure to speak with a financial adviser to make sure you’re on the right track.
+So before you tap your savings or retirement funds to reach that 20 percent equity mark, be sure to speak with a financial adviser to make sure you’re on the right track.